 |

 Dates are from the card or my estimate (where possible).
-Card manufacturers are
+The maker of the card

 |